Generic name: oxiconazole topical [ oks-i-KON-a-zole ]

 You should not use oxiconazole if you are allergic to it.

-How should I take oxiconazole topical?
+How should I use oxiconazole topical?

 Do not take by mouth.
 Oxiconazole topical is for use only on the skin.
 If this medicine gets in your eyes, mouth, or vagina, rinse with water.

 Wash your hands with soap and water before and after applying this medication.
 Also wash the skin area to be treated.
-Use a mild soap or cleanser.

 Do not cover the treated skin area unless your doctor tells you to.